stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 Ordinary typed reads require only the packed value record.
-Generic reads, integrity audits, and compatibility reads for historical unsanitized values whose cached schema omits active data require both streams.
+Generic reads, integrity audits, and compatibility reads for historical unsanitized values whose cached schema omits active data require both the record and its descriptor.

-Both streams are independently versioned, but neither is self-describing with respect to the complete Clarity type.
+Neither the record nor its descriptor is self-describing with respect to the complete Clarity type.
 A typed decoder MUST receive the expected `TypeSignature`.
 A descriptor-guided reconstructor MUST receive the value-shape descriptor.
 For example, the packed body `00` can represent integer zero, unsigned integer zero, Boolean false, or optional `none`; its enclosing `TypeSignature` or descriptor distinguishes them.

-## Versioned streams
+## Versioned record and descriptor

 The packed record and value-shape descriptor have independent version bytes.
-Offsets in each table are relative to the start of that complete stream.
+Offsets in each table are relative to the start of the complete record or descriptor.

 ### Packed record envelope